Subtract them ((DavisQuad2012-02-25T16_00_00Z@1 - DavisQuad2012-02-29T16_00_00Z@1)* # Multiply by 1 if neither is 255 (NoData), 0 otherwise (DavisQuad2012-02-25T16_00_00Z@1 != 255 AND DavisQuad2012-02-29T16_00_00Z@1 != 255)) # Subtract 32768 if either one was NoData, giving us -32768 for NoData. - (

 I needed to do some conditionals in the QGIS raster calculator, but it doesn’t support that—or at least doesn’t seem to.
 But it does support logical operators, with a result of either 0 or 1.
 For instance, here’s the script I wrote:

 Of course, you can’t actually put the comments in.
 But what it does is this: First, I subtract one raster from the other and multiply that by the logical operation that neither one contains NoData.
+That gives me the difference of the rasters, or 0 if either one contains NoData.
+Then I subtract 32768 multiplied by the inverse of the aforementioned logical operation, so any pixel with a NoData value in either of the original rasters is -32768 in the new one.

 Conditional Labels in QGIS

 I fairly commonly find myself in a situation where I would like to display one label for certain features and another for other features in the same layer.
 QGIS doesn’t have an official way to split labels up into categories, and until now I’d resorted to having two layers to render otherwise identical features.
 But, in the new, excellent expression based labeling from Nathan Woodrow, I realized one can use an SQL CASE statement.
+For instance, one time I need to use two types labels is when labeling roads in OpenStreetMap: I want to use the name tag, unless the feature has a ref tag defined (a name tag might be ‘Capital City Freeway’, while the ref tag would be ‘US 50’).
+Here’s how I solved that particular problem:

 More Basemaps in QGIS